WavefrontEngUB/phase-retriever/README.md

 Notice that the images might not be shown in the folder dialog (Windows issue), but the program should find them there.
-Then, the total irradiance calculated using the polarimetric images is shown in the main panel on the `RAW irradiance` tab, while the ROI of the Stokes images are shown in the `Cropped Stokes`.
+Then, the total irradiance calculated using the polarimetric images is shown in the main panel on the `Irradiance (full size)` tab, while the ROI of the Stokes images are shown in the `Cropped Stokes`.

 You can set the specific parameters of your data on the config panel.